maxpoletaev/django-micro/README.rst

 Configuration
 =============

-The call of the ``configure`` function should be placed at the top of your application above the definition of views, models and imports of other modules.
-Yes, it may violate PEP8 but this is the only way to make it work.
+The call of the ``configure`` function must be placed at the top of your application above the definition of views, models, and imports of other modules.
+It may violate PEP8, but this is the only way to make it works.
 You can’t define models or import models from another application until Django is configured.

-The good way is define all configuration in global namespace and call ``configure`` with ``locals()`` argument.
-Don't worry, configuration takes only *UPPERCASE* variables.
+I recommend to define all the configuration in the global namespace and call ``configure`` with ``locals()`` argument.
+Don’t worry, configure takes only *UPPERCASE* variables.

 .. code-block:: python